 EFI-SP Partition

-Configure EFI-SP partition per example on the picture below:
+Configure the EFI-SP partition per the example on the picture below:

 EFI-SP Partition Setup